urzyme/urzyme.github.io/class2/asn/README.md

 In the active site, asparagine recognition is largely achieved through water molecule interactions, in contrast with AspRS where aspartate recognition is facilitated by direct interaction with the protein (Iwasaki et al., 2006).
 This specificity is also achieved by the replacement of positively charged residues with negatively charged ones in the active site (Kern et al., 2005).
-The catalytic domain of AsnRS, much like the other members of subclass IIb, is characterised by the subclass 2b insertion modules 1 and 2.
+The catalytic domain of AsnRS, much like the other members of subclass IIb, is characterised by the subclass IIb insertion modules 1 and 2 (Douglas et al. 2023).